- Height: 19-22 inches

 French Bulldog Basics

-Bringing home a dog – any dog – is a big decision, and you want to make the right one.
-If you’ve been toying with the idea of a French Bulldog (also known as a Frenchie), read on to find out with this breed is a perfect fit for you.
+Bringing home a dog – any dog – is a big decision, so you want to make the right choice.
+If you’ve been toying with the idea of a French Bulldog (also known as a Frenchie), you’ve come to the right place.
+All you need to do is keep your eyes glued to this page and scroll away.
+Everything that you could possibly want to know about the French Bulldog is about to be revealed.
+So, read on to find out if this breed is a perfect fit for you.

 This short, stocky and adorable little fellow always looks like it’s in a good mood.

 Despite its name, the French Bulldog was employed by lacemakers in 19th-century Nottingham, England.
-These owners selectively bred the early bulldog for a downsized or “toy” bulldog as a lap pet.
+That’s right, these dogs aren’t even a little bit French in origin.
+In fact, they might even be more English than the English bulldog.
+We apologize for the false advertising, but as that you not hold it against this remarkable pooch.
+The original French Bulldog owners selectively bred the early bulldog for a downsized or “toy” bulldog as a lap pet.
 At the onset of the Industrial Revolution, some of these lacemakers made their way to France and took the dogs with them.
-Soon, these toy bulldogs became popular in France, and in the late 1800s, this breed became known as French Bulldogs.
-Its popularity spread to North American when wealthy Americans on the Grand Tour fell in love with them.
+Soon, these toy bulldogs became popular in France, and in the late 1800s, this breed became known as French Bulldogs due to their popularity in the land of the croissant.
+The breed’s popularity soon spread to North American when wealthy Americans on the Grand Tour fell in love with them.
+We told you that these pups were irresistible.

 Food / Diet